srishti-gupta-me/srishti-gupta-me.github.io/_posts/2021-05-28-Jekyll-Resources.markdown

 categories: jekyll update
 ---

 Firstly, building a Jekyll Github Page took me quite sometime (around 2 days, distributed over a week's time) even when I had some HTML and CSS experience.
 This means that if you read it is very easy for others don't stop feeling that you can't do it.
 I faced a lot of issues, and particularly that my webpage was developing fine locally, but not on remotely.
-Means that I was not able to host it on Guthub Pages.
+Means that I was not able to host it on Github Pages.

 This is a resource directory I used to create a page like this.
 Refer to them in order or as you like.